chidiprosper07/chidiprosper07/README.md

 - 👋 Hi, I’m @chidiprosper07
-- 👀 I’m fullstack web developer
+- 👀 I’m FULL-STACK web developer
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently WORKING as a FULL-STACK Developer
 - 💞️ I’m looking to collaborate on building professional website
 - 📫 How to reach me chidiebubeokoye755@gmail.com
+-